-2 5 Stoff Under the Health and Sefery at Wark Act 1974 all amplements have a during the Under the Health and Safety at Work Act 1974, all employees have a duty to take reasonable care for their own safety and for the safety of others, which may foreseeably be affected by their acts and omissions at work.
+2 - Ctoff I Indonetha Llastin and Cafaturat Manie Ast 1074 all and land and an individual and 2.5 Staff Business Committee Marchaus Under the Health and Safety at Work Act 1974, all employees have a duty to take reasonable care for their own safety and for the safety of others, which may foreseeably be affected by their acts and omissions at work.
 They also have a duty to co-operate with the school management in all measures taken to fulfil statutory health and safety duties and to protect the safety of staff, pupils and visitors; Whilst recognising management responsibilities regarding health and safety at work, the school expects all staff to set an example in safe behaviour by: -ensuring staff and pupils follow safe procedures; -ensuring that protective equipment is used correctly by staff and pupils when needed; -bringing safety problems to the attention of the Head Teacher; -reporting any accident, near miss incident, dangerous occurrence or case of ill health arising out of work and cooperate with management in investigating such accidents or incidents; -checking that class rooms/work areas are safe; and -checking that equipment is safe and properly maintained before and after use.
-2.6 Premises Committee Members • To monitor accident trends • To approve Health and Safety audit reports and monitor any outcomes • To ensure appropriate training takes place so that staff are able to carry out their role safely. • To assist in the development of procedures and or safe systems of work • To monitor the implementation and review of risk assessments 2.7 Health and safety Their functions are as follows: representatives Investigate hazards, dangerous occurrences and accidents in the workplace - F they represent. • Consult with managers on health and safety matters Make representations on general health and safety matters • Carry out annual (or termly when deemed necessary) inspections of the workplace as agreed with Executive Co-Headteachers • Consult with enforcing inspectors and be made party to any relevant enforcement related information Attend Premises Committee meetings Trade union safety representatives are appointed by the trade unions and are not responsible to managers on health and safety issues.
+2.6 Business Committee Members To monitor accident trends To approve Health and Safety audit reports and monitor any outcomes To ensure appropriate training takes place so that staff are able to carry out their role safely.
+To assist in the development of procedures and or safe systems of work To monitor the implementation and review of risk assessments 2.7 Health and safety Their functions are as follows: representatives Investigate hazards, dangerous occurrences and accidents in the workplace they represent.
+Consult with managers on health and safety matters Make representations on general health and safety matters Carry out annual (or termly when deemed necessary) inspections of the workplace as agreed with Executive Co-Headteachers Consult with enforcing inspectors and be made party to any relevant enforcement related information Attend Business Committee meetings Trade union safety representatives are appointed by the trade unions and are not responsible to managers on health and safety issues.
 They are allowed reasonable time off with pay to carry out their functions and attend any necessary training.
 2.8 Risk Assessors To complete risk assessments as required by their line manager.
-See appendix 2.9 First Aiders To provide the immediate treatment of injuries or illnesses prior to the arrival of proper medical assistance 2.10 Fire Marshals To check their designated areas have been evacuated and report to the fire co- ordinator (See fire notes by fire controller on responsibilities of fire marshals) 2.11 Educational visit co-ordinators To co-ordinate educational visits and provide advice and support to those organising such visits.
-Arrangements and This section consists of a number of procedures that detail how the health and safety policy statement will be implemented.
-21 Procedures 3.1 Procedure for the control of The preparation of specific documents will be delegated to specific staff as the 3.1 Procedure for the control of the health and safety need arises and these documents will be controlled by using issue dates and 3.1 Procedure for the control of the health and safety management system need arises and these documents will be controlled by using issue dates and maintaining a record of which is the current version.
-3.1 Procedure for the control of the health and safety need arises and these documents will be controlled by using issue dates and maintaining a record of which is the current version.
-A list of all documents in circulation is maintained and kept as appendix 2 in this 3.1 Procedure for the control of the health and safety management system need arises and these documents will be controlled by using issue dates and maintaining a record of which is the current version.
+See appendix 3 2.9 First Aiders To provide the immediate treatment of injuries or illnesses prior to the arrival of proper medical assistance 2.10 Fire Marshals To check their designated areas have been evacuated and report to the fire coordinator (See fire notes by fire controller on responsibilities of fire marshals) 2.11 Educational visit co-ordinators To co-ordinate educational visits and provide advice and support to those organising such visits.
+Arrangements and Procedures This section consists of a number of procedures that detail how the health and safety policy statement will be implemented.
+3.1 Procedures Procedure for the control of the health and safety management system documentation The preparation of specific documents will be delegated to specific staff as the need arises and these documents will be controlled by using issue dates and maintaining a record of which is the current version.
 A list of all documents in circulation is maintained and kept as appendix 2 in this policy.
-3.1 Procedure for the control of the health and safety management system need arises and these documents will be controlled by using issue dates and maintaining a record of which is the current version.
-A list of all documents in circulation is maintained and kept as appendix 2 in this
+Certain records such as those relating to accidents or health records must be stored for specific periods of time see appendix 2.